 This pattern only becomes clear when behaviour is reviewed across accounts instead of in isolation.
 Teams that look at activity this way can separate coordinated abuse from genuine play before it blends into normal traffic.

-3. Location Changes That Help the Cash Out
+3. Location Changes That Affect Account Review

 4. Fraud Concentrating on One PSP